farm-fe/farm/README.md

 2. Install dependencies with `pnpm i`.
 3. Build the compiler binary: `cd packages/core && npm run build:rs`
 4. Build packages (open a new terminal): `cd packages/cli && npm start`
+5. Build plugin-react (open a new terminal): `cd rust-plugins/react && npm run dev`
-5. Work with examples (open a new terminal): `cd examples/react && npm start`, report an issue if the example does not start normally.
+6. Work with examples (open a new terminal): `cd examples/react && npm start`, report an issue if the example does not start normally.
-6. If you changed Rust code, run `npm run build:rs` under `packages/core` again to get the latest binary.
+7. If you changed Rust code in `crates`, run `npm run build:rs` under `packages/core` again to get the latest binary.

 ## Author